This website is best viewed in a browser that supports web standards.

 Since its inception, this program has been extremely successful.
 It is one of only eight such programs (publicly funded, residential, early-entrance-to-college program) in the USA and the only one in Missouri.
 The goal of this program is to provide a strong foundational education in science and mathematics to capable students with career aspirations in science, technology, engineering and mathematics (STEM fields).
 These students will succeed in any higher education institution and in any discipline of their choice.

-Throughout this 2009-2010 year, the Missouri Academy will celebrate 10 years of service to high achieving students, to Northwest Missouri State University and to the state of Missouri.
-The year-long activities will culminate in a three-day, 10th anniversary celebration event on August 6-8, 2010, to be held on the campus of Northwest Missouri State University.
+In August 2015, the Missouri Academy will celebrate 15 years of service to high achieving students, to Northwest Missouri State University and to the state of Missouri.
+The year-long activities will culminate in a three-day, 15th anniversary celebration event on August 7-9, 2015, to be held on the campus of Northwest Missouri State University.

 The Missouri Academy is an institutional member of the National Consortium of Specialized Secondary Schools of Mathematics, Science and Technology (NCSSSMST) and a founding member of the Association for the Advancement of Early Entrance-to-College Programs (AAEECP) which strives to improve knowledge sharing and practices among and between early entrance-to-college programs.